ankitshaw-DA/IndiGo-US-OTAR-Analysis/README.md

  Dataset: `Flights_Dataset` containing 5.8 million records of U.S. domestic flights with 31 columns detailing schedules, delays, airports, and cancellation reasons.

  5. Features / Highlights

- Business Problem
-  IndiGo is entering the competitive U.S. aviation market, where factors like cascading delays, weather, and airport congestion can severely impact customer trust and operational reliability.
+ Business Problem: IndiGo is entering the competitive U.S. aviation market, where factors like cascading delays, weather, and airport congestion can severely impact customer trust and operational reliability.
 To succeed, they must identify what causes delays and proactively fix them.

  Goal of the Analysis
   To pinpoint the most significant factors affecting flight punctuality (OTAR) and provide a clear, datadriven action plan for IndiGo to minimize delays, improve efficiency, and build a reputation for reliability.